Average Weather in June in Copperopolis California, United States

 The chance that a given day will be muggy in Copperopolis is essentially constant during June, remaining around 0% throughout.

 For reference, on September 14, the muggiest day of the year, there are muggy conditions 0% of the time, while on January 1, the least muggy day of the year, there are muggy conditions 0% of the time.

 Humidity Comfort Levels in June

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Copperopolis is essentially constant during June, remaining around 3.2 miles per hour throughout.
+The average hourly wind speed in Copperopolis is essentially constant during June, remaining within 0.1 miles per hour of 6.0 miles per hour throughout.

 Average Wind Speed in June

 Wind Direction in June